sindresorhus/Actions/readme.md

 - [Plash](https://github.com/sindresorhus/Plash) - Make any website your Mac desktop wallpaper
 - [Dato](https://sindresorhus.com/dato) - Better menu bar clock with calendar and time zones
 - [More apps…](https://sindresorhus.com/apps)

+## License

+The code is MIT licensed.

+You do not have the right to take the whole app or individual actions and publish it as your own on the App Store.